govuk-one-login/data-analytics-platform/README.md

 #### Lower Environments

-###### Test
+###### Dev

-Our _test_ environment is a standalone environment and can therefore be used as a sandbox.
+Our _dev_ environment is a standalone environment and can therefore be used as a sandbox.
-A dedicated GitHub Action [Deploy to the test environment](.github/workflows/deploy-to-test.yml) exists to enable this.
+A dedicated GitHub Action [Deploy to the dev environment](.github/workflows/deploy-to-dev.yml) exists to enable this, allowing manual deployments.

 It can be manually invoked on a chosen branch by finding it in the [GitHub Actions tab](https://github.com/govuk-one-login/data-analytics-platform/actions) and using the _Run workflow_ button.

-###### Dev

-Our _dev_ environment is also a standalone environment and can therefore be used as a sandbox.
-A dedicated GitHub Action [Deploy to the dev environment](.github/workflows/deploy-to-dev.yml) exists to enable this, allowing manual deploys like the one for test.

 Additionally, the action will automatically run after a merge into the `main` branch after a Pull Request is approved.

 ###### Build